leonelpedroza/Network-Security/README.md

 For over 12 years, I was a technical instructor for big corporate clients, and I can't even count the number of internal training sessions I ran for colleagues across Latin America.
 I’ve also had the privilege of being a university professor, teaching systems engineering to both undergrads and graduate students.
 <br>
 <br>
-If there's one thing all those years have taught me, it's this: not everyone speaks <b><i>"geek."</i></b> And that's perfectly okay!
+If there's one thing all those years have taught me, it's this: not everyone speaks <b><i style="color:red;">"geek."</i></b> And that's perfectly okay!
 My goal here, and with other stuff I create, is to cut through the dense technical jargon without losing the important stuff.
 I genuinely hope that if you're reading this, you feel a bit more confident and can speak up about why understanding cybersecurity is so deeply important these days.
 It’s not just for the IT crowd anymore; it’s for everyone.
 <br>
 <br>